 India is a country where you will find a solution to almost any problem.
 Sim card can become one of them if you are a foreigner arriving not by air, but through one of the land borders.

 Story-time: Once I was coming to India from Nepal via Karkarbhitta.
-My port of entry was Siliguri (it’s not a tourist city).
+My first stop was Siliguri (it’s not a tourist city).
 I visited different phone provider offices to find out that I can get a card only if I provide 3 local contacts in Siliguri.

 Well, I’ve lived in India so I have contacts, but what about foreigners who come here for the first time?
 In any case, the office people rejected my contacts from Delhi.
 One man overheard my conversation with customer service and he was kind enough to provide his phone number as a reference on the form.